Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Results and model comparisons

 The probability distribution of the number of gluons is shown in Appendix~\ref{s:gluons} for two different rapidity windows.
 It is qualitatively similar to the distribution of multiplicity in Angantyr simulations and in experiment.

 Figure~\ref{fig:dipole} presents the average gluon density $dN_g/dY$ and its relative variance as a function of the rapidity variable $Y$.
-Both quantities increase as a function of $Y$, similar to the observation in p+Pb collisions.
-The relative variance is larger than in data and Angantyr simulations (compare with Eqs.~(\ref{atlascov}) and (\ref{angantyrcov})), which makes sense since a proton does not reduce to a single quark-antiquark pair.
-The increase of the relative variance as a function of rapidity can be ascribed to the branching process (\ref{eq:dipole-splitting}).
+As in Sec.~\ref{s:relativecovariance}, the relative variance is defined as the variance divided by the square of the mean.
+Both the mean multiplicity and the relative variance increase as a function of rapidity, similar to the observation in p+Pb collisions.
+The increase of the relative variance as a function of rapidity can be put down to the branching process (\ref{eq:dipole-splitting}).
 The number of branchings necessary to produce a gluon typically increases as a function of its rapidity.
 Each process is random, and increasing the number of processes also increases the randomness, hence the increase in the relative variance.
 This increase is more pronounced for larger values of $r_s$, corresponding to smaller values of the saturation momentum $Q_s$.

+Note that the absolute value of the relative variance in Fig.~\ref{fig:dipole} is much larger than in data and in Angantyr simulations of p+Pb collisions (compare with Eqs.~(\ref{atlascov}) and (\ref{angantyrcov})).
+This discrepancy can be ascribed to the fact that a proton does not reduce to a quark-antiquark pair.
+Including more components typically reduces the relative variance.
+For a proton consisting of $N$ independent dipoles of identical sizes, for instance, the relative variance would be smaller by a factor $N$.

 Finally, Fig.~\ref{fig:dipolepearson} depicts the rapidity correlation.
 We plot the Pearson correlation coefficient, defined as